texel-org/color/README.md

 ### Supported Spaces

 This library does not aim to target every color space; it only focuses on a limited "modern" set, i.e. OKLab, OKHSL and DeltaEOK have replaced CIELab, HSL, and CIEDE2000 for many practical purposes, allowing this library to be simpler and slimmer.
+Note that other spaces like CIELab and HSL are supported through 'custom color spaces'.

 ### Improvements & Techniques